Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Scalability of this approach

 We now consider the role of pulse duration by using Eqn. \ref{eqn:je_bandwidth}.
-In the limit of large nonlinear coupling ($\kappa A_\omega(0,0)\gg \Delta k$), or large $z$, the bandwidth grows as $\Delta f(z) = \Delta f(0)\kappa A_\omega(0,0)z/\pi$.
-Rescaling the input pulse duration by a factor $s_2$ reduces both the input bandwidth and intensity, $\Delta f(0)\rightarrow \Delta f(0)/s_2$ and $A_\omega(0,0)\rightarrow A_\omega(0,0)/\sqrt{s_2}$, such that power required to achieve a desired $\Delta f$ increases as $U_\mathrm{in}\rightarrow U_\mathrm{in}s_2^3$.
-The cubic scaling derived here is shown in Fig. \ref{fig:Fig6}, where the spectral broadening of a 4-pJ, 50-fs pulse is compared against a 4-nJ, 500-fs pulse, with each achieving a similar amount of bandwidth at the output.
-This cubic scaling restricts us to pulse durations on the order of $\leq 100$ fs simply because the energy requirements of longer pulses are impractical.
-Even a 200-fs-long pulse would require 100's of picojoules of pulse energy to achieve the output bandwidths demonstrated here, whereas similar pulse energies have already been used to produce $\chi^{(3)}$ supercontinua in LN nanowaveguides \cite{Yu2019,Lu2019}.
-While these limitations can be overcome by using longer waveguides or more tightly confining (and therefore more nonlinear) geometries, care must be taken to ensure that the nonlinear coupling is sufficient to produce octaves of bandwidth when using pulses with a longer duration.
+In the limit of large nonlinear coupling ($\kappa A_\omega(0,0)\gg \Delta k$), or large $z$, Eqn.~\ref{eqn:je_bandwidth} can be approximated as $\Delta \nu(z) = \Delta \nu(0)\kappa A_\omega(0,0)z/\pi$.
+This expression suggests an \emph{approximate} scaling law for the generated bandwidth as a function of the input pulse duration $\tau$.
+Increasing $\tau$ by a factor $s_2$ reduces both the input bandwidth and intensity, $\Delta \nu(0)\rightarrow \Delta \nu(0)/s_2$ and $A_\omega(0,0)\rightarrow A_\omega(0,0)/\sqrt{s_2}$, which increases the power required to achieve a desired $\Delta \nu$ as $U_\mathrm{in}\rightarrow U_\mathrm{in}s_2^3$.
+An example of this bandwidth-invariant rescaling is shown in Fig.~\ref{fig:Fig5}(a).
+Here, a 4-nJ, 500-fs ($s_2 = 10$) pulse achieves a similar amount of bandwidth as the original spectral evolution shown in Fig.~\ref{fig:jepsd}(a).
+This cubic scaling restricts us to pulse durations on the order of $\lesssim$~100 fs simply because the energy requirements of longer pulses are impractical.
+Even a 200-fs-long pulse would require hundreds of picojoules of pulse energy to achieve the output bandwidths demonstrated here, comparable to the pulse energies that have already been used successfully to generate octave-spanning $\chi^{(3)}$ SCG in LN nanowaveguides~\cite{Yu2019,Lu2019}.
+While these limitations impose rather strict requirements on the input pulse duration, this rapid scaling suggests that these devices may work well when combined with soliton compression~\cite{Foster_2005,Carlson_2019}.